open-telemetry/opamp-spec/specification.md

 message and indicates that the AgentToServer message was malformed.
 See [Bad Request](#bad-request) processing.

-UNAVAILABLE: The server is overloaded and unable to process the request.
+UNAVAILABLE: The Server is overloaded and unable to process the request.
 See [Throttling](#throttling).

 #### error_message